andrelandgraf/andrelandgraf/contents/articles/2023-03-25_the_full_stack_of_the_web_platform.md

 MERN apps involve both a client-side React app and a standalone Express.js REST or GraphQL API server.
 Similarly, Jamstack promotes client-side apps that fetch data from REST and GraphQL APIs.

 Both architectures are clearly full stack.
-Conclusively, an application can be a full stack app without having a web server, however, without access to the full stack of the web platform.
+Conclusively, an application can be a full stack app without having a web server.

+That's where I want to emphasize the difference between full stack (has a frontend and a backend) and having access to the full stack of the web platform (owning the client and the web server runtime).

 This is a subtle but important distinction.
 A MERN or Jamstack app - when serving the frontend React SPA from a third-party CDN - has no access to the web server that receives the document requests.

 Of course, this is not a problem if we don't need the tools available on the server or if the CDN provides configuration options for the tools we need.
 However, configuration options do not provide the same level of control as implementing the underlying runtime ourselves.

-## Full stack apps with access to the server
+## Full stack apps + web server

 MERN is not opinionated about how to serve the client-side React app.
 We can choose to serve the app from a third-party CDN or from our own web server.